rdswift/hhb/SPECS.md

 &nbsp;
 ## 6.0 User Interface
-The user interface should contain screens for the various functions of the program including:
+The graphical user interface should contain screens for the various functions of the program including:

 * opening splash screen (?)
 * program configuration settings screen